simon-milleto/Odezenne/README.md

 1. Clone the repository
     ```
     git clone https://github.com/ecvdbdx1617/Odezenne.git
     ```
-2. Build and launch the docker containers
+2. Install the View.js and Lumen dependencies
     ```
-    docker-compose up
+    ./install.sh
     ```
-3. Install the View.js and Lumen dependencies
+3. Build and launch the docker containers
     ```
-    ./scripts/install.sh
+    docker-compose up
     ```
-4. Point the container's IP adress to the right hosts by adding these three lines to the `/etc/hosts` file
+4. Point the container's IP address to the right hosts by adding these three lines to the `/etc/hosts` file
     ```
     127.0.0.1       lumen.o2n
     127.0.0.1       wordpress.o2n